huggingface/blog/inference-endpoints-llm.md

 ![Select Hugging Face Repository](assets/assets/155_inference_endpoints_llm/repository.png "Select Hugging Face Repository")

-Inference Endpoints suggest an instance type for based on the model size, which should be big enough to run the model.
+Inference Endpoints suggest an instance type based on the model size, which should be big enough to run the model.
 Here `4x NVIDIA T4` GPUs.
 To get the best performance for the LLM, change the instance to `GPU [xlarge] · 1x Nvidia A100`.

 *Note: If the instance type cannot be selected, you need to [contact us](mailto:api-enterprise@huggingface.co?subject=Quota%20increase%20HF%20Endpoints&body=Hello,%0D%0A%0D%0AI%20would%20like%20to%20request%20access/quota%20increase%20for%20{INSTANCE%20TYPE}%20for%20the%20following%20account%20{HF%20ACCOUNT}.) and request an instance quota.*